Royal Society of Thailand: Reorgnised into Royal Institute

 After the Siamese revolution of 1932, the People's Party which carried out the revolution reorganised the Royal Society at the initiative of one of its members, Pridi Banomyong, by dissolving the Royal Society and splitting the works of the dissolved society into two new agencies, the Royal Institute and the Fine Arts Department, on 31 March 1934.

 The reasons for the reorganisation were stated by Luang Wichitwathakan, the first secretary general of the Royal Institute, as follows: "Our Royal Society had been in place since 2469 BE but it had not been structured to be what it should be.
 Instead of making the Royal Society a place for academic works like the present Royal Institute, the members of the Royal Society were loaded with administrative works, causing them to waste most of their time doing administrative works and have a little time for doing academic works.
 In addition, there had been no law or any other regulation requiring members of the Royal Society to do academic works."

 The reorganisation was designed after the Institut de France, dividing the Royal Institute into three academies: the Academy of Moral and Political Sciences, the Academy of Sciences, and the Academy of Arts, which structure has been retained until the present.

-The Royal Institute was first convened on 16 June 1934, presided over by Phraya Phahonphonphayuhasena, the first prime minister of Siam who addressed the convention as follows: "Our Royal Institute is not a tool or device for promoting the dignity of any particular person, but it shall be for honouring the Nation and the constitutional administration.
+The Royal Institute was first convened on 16 June 1934, presided over by Phraya Phahonphonphayuhasena, the then prime minister of Siam who addressed the convention as follows: "Our Royal Institute is not a tool or device for promoting the dignity of any particular person, but it shall be for honouring the Nation and the constitutional administration.
 If there should be a name that should stay together with the Royal Institute, that shall not be the name of a person, but the name of the House of Representatives, the name of the Constitution.
 If there should be anything that people of later generation should think of together with the Royal Institute, that shall be the Constitution."
 At this convention, Prince Wan Waithayakon, Phra Riamwiratchaphak, and Luang Wichitwathakan were elected as the first president, vice president, and secretary general of the institute, respectively.

 The prominent works of the institute in the initial period include the revision of the official dictionary of Thai words, a work transferred from the Ministry of Public Instruction, as well as the production of Thai encyclopedias and gazetteers, the coinage of academic terms, and the creation of rules for romanisation of Thai.